CottageLabs/scoss/docs/DEPLOY.md

 ## Customising the deployment javascript

-The data visualisation is triggered by the function scoss.makeServiceProviderPage, which is invoked when the page loads using jQuery:
+The data visualisation is triggered by the function **scoss.makeServiceProviderPage**, which is invoked when the page loads using jQuery:

     jQuery(document).ready(function($) {